adhurwit/Phi3inAzureContainerApps/README.md

       - 0.0.0.0
 ```

 The llama.cpp server generally supports the OpenAI API (completion endpoint).
-I tested it out with curl but it seems like it can be used with some packages (autogen).
+I tested it out with curl but it seems like it can be used with some packages (AutoGen).
 The performance I got in this setup was reported by the server as ~7 tokens per second using CPU.